Engee documentation

 Dependencies

-To use this parameter, set the Thermal network parameter to `Cauer model' and the Thermal mass parameterization parameter to `By thermal mass'.
+To use this parameter, set the Thermal network parameter to Cauer model, and for the parameter Thermal mass parameterization the value By thermal mass.

 J/K | kJ/K